M4rbleL1ne/Rain-World-Custom-Tiles-and-Props/README.md

 # Rain-World-Custom-Tiles-and-Props
 A repository to keep most of the tiles and props created by the Rain World community members and to share more easily them with others.

-A few little rules to upload your files:
+A few rules to upload your files:
+- check a tile/prop iof the same name isn't already on the repo;
 - prefer pull requests (direct commits can become messy);
 - never replace the whole Copy To Init.txt or Replace To Init.txt files from this repo, edit or compare instead;
 - make sure your tile/prop works;